Canon 30D vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 30D and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So how do things add up?
 Is the Canon 30D better than the Panasonic FZ1000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.